 New Employee Orientation

-To get you started on the right foot, OCCC Human Resources hosts an orientation on your first day that covers important topics (like payroll, benefits, policies, organizational structure, campus safety, etc.) and connects you to others on campus.
-We end the orientation with a tour of the college and lunch at the Wheelhouse Café with a mentor from your department.
-After lunch, we’ll grab your OCCC IDs, and release you to your department unless you’re a supervisor.
+To create a warm welcome, OCCC Human Resources hosts a New Employee Orientation on your first day that covers important topics such as payroll, benefits, policies, organizational structure, campus safety, etc. The orientation includes a tour of the college to connect you to others on campus and lunch at the OCCC Café with a mentor from your department.

-If you’re a supervisor, you’ll return with Human Resources for the second half of the day for a second part orientation that covers topics important to your management role at OCCC: compliance with policies, approving leave and timesheets, creating inclusive work environments, and building cohesive teams through coaching.
+If you are a supervisor, you will receive an Outlook calendar invite later to return to Human Resources for New Supervisor Employee Orientation.
+This orientation will cover important topics related to your management role at OCCC: compliance with policies, approving leave, and timesheets, creating inclusive work environments, and building cohesive teams through coaching.

 When & Where: New Employee Orientation occurs every two weeks, on the first day of each pay period.
-We start at 8am in JMC 131 (here’s a campus map to help).
+We start at 8am in John Massey Center (JMC), Room 131; here is a campus map to help.

-What is a Mentor: A mentor is someone from the employee’s department (or closely related department) who can connect with an employee on their first day, help ensure their workspace is prepared, and provide on-going support and information about the day-to-day know-how in a new hire’s department.
+What is a Mentor: A mentor is someone from the employee’s department (or closely related department) who can connect with an employee on their first day, help ensure their workspace is prepared, provide ongoing support and information about the day-to-day operations in a new hire’s area.
 A mentor is a resource for the new employee and helps them feel welcome and included as they begin their professional journey at OCCC!

 Role of the Mentor: